 - Give your generator a test run.
 It’s a good idea to give your standby generator a test run before the winter season to ensure its working.
 A good test run also determines fuel quantity and quality.

 - Invest in a cold-weather kit.
 Depending on where you live, you might need a cold-weather kit before you can even rely on your standby generator.
 Cold weather kits work to keep the battery and other essential parts warm so that the engine can start.

 - Replace old batteries.
 On top of keeping your standby battery warm, it’s also important to replace an old battery in need of replacement.
 Even when your system is not in use, it’s a good idea to periodically check the battery.

 - Change the oil.
 Dirty or clogged oil can be detrimental to your standby generator as it doesn’t lubricate properly.
 Colder temperatures usually require a lower viscosity while hotter temperatures require a higher viscosity, or depending on the model, you might be able to use dual viscosity oil.

-Don’t let your home get stuck without power this holiday season.
+Don’t let your home get stuck without power this year.
 For all of your backup power needs, call Ryan Gath Electric today!